jouellnyc/Wifi6-ESP32-C6-RISC-V/README.md

 # Wifi6-ESP32-C6-RISC-V

-# ESP32-C6 MicroPython WiFi 6 Development Guide
+# ESP32-C6 MicroPython WiFi 6 Development Board Notes

 - A short guide for working with the ESP32-C6 development board running bleeding-edge MicroPython (as of today), showcasing WiFi 6 capabilities and RISC-V features.